Owen Hayford 1

 Unlike alliancing but similar to the managing contractor model, the delivery partners are precluded from performing design and construction services, which must be competitively tendered (unless the client specifically agrees otherwise).
 The client retains control or significant input over the appointment of subcontractors and suppliers, similar to the managing contractor model.
 But the delivery partners bear less risk in relation to poor performance by subcontractors and suppliers than a managing contractor.
-The delivery partner's liability to the owner for poor performance by subcontractors and suppliers is limited to any reduction in the gainshare payment (or the increase in the painshare payment) that occurs as a result of reduced performance against a KPI.
-The owner has the contractual relationship with each subcontractor and supplier, and looks to them directly if they breach their contractual obligations.
+The delivery partner's liability to the owner for poor performance by subcontractors and suppliers is limited to any reduction in the gainshare payment (or an increase in the painshare payment) that occurs as a result of reduced performance against a KPI.
+The owner has a contractual relationship with each subcontractor and supplier, and looks to them directly if they breach their contractual obligations.

-By adopting the delivery partner model, RMS expects, with the assistance of its delivery partners (Laing O'Rourke and WSP Parsons Brinkerhoff), to achieve significant time and cost savings through repackaging the works and tendering packages on a trade or activity basis, responding to a logical sequencing of work across the entire project, unconstrained by package boundaries.
-Essentially, with the assistance of its delivery partners, RMS was able to implement the sort of sophisticated client procurement strategy that a major tier-one contractor would implement, without having to first engage such a contractor under a traditional D&C contract, and pay the associated risk premium that such a contractor would build into its fixed contract price for the management of the procurement and integration risks.
+By adopting the delivery partner model, RMS expects, with the assistance of its delivery partners (Laing O'Rourke and WSP Parsons Brinkerhoff), to achieve significant time and cost savings through repackaging the work and tendering packages on a trade or activity basis, responding to a logical sequencing of work across the entire project, unconstrained by package boundaries.
+Essentially, with the assistance of its delivery partners, RMS was able to implement the sort of sophisticated client procurement strategy that a major tier-one contractor would implement, without having to first engage such a contractor under a traditional D&C contract and pay the associated risk premium that such a contractor would build into its fixed contract price for the management of the procurement and integration risks.